 Ridley is now the WR to own in Atlanta.
 He’s coming from a fantastic 2020 for which he rewarded his fantasy owners a generous 1,374 yards and nine touchdowns.
 Draft Ridley with confidence this fall and do not look back.

 During a 2020 year filled with complexity at the QB position, McLaurin still managed to average 74.5 yards and nine targets per game.
 His numbers should only rise this season with the ageless Ryan Fitzpatrick slinging the ball.

 Last year catching passes from multiple quarterbacks, Cooper still managed 1,114 yards.
 The return of QB Dak Prescott will mean the world.
 Let’s just hope that Cooper exceeds his five TDs scored in 2020.

 11. Mike Evans, Tampa Bay Buccaneers

 The Bucs WRs are a tough crew to rank.
-Evans doesn’t always get the yards and volume, but he’s beast in the end zone.
+Evans doesn’t always get the yards and volume, but he’s a dominant force in the end zone.
 He and Tom Brady connected for 13 touchdowns in 2020 and I do not see this varying much next season.